ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/structural-variation.md

-# Structural variation detection in closely related genomes
+# Detecting structural variation using long reads

 ## Based on whole genomes